decode-data/decode-data.github.io/docs/index.md

 - used as an input to simplified transformation models; and
 - extended with SQL to customise subsequent data transformation.

 Decoders are built using native (but extended) BigQuery functionality, so do not require external platforms or API calls.
-Decoders can be deployed on whitelisted datasets, by users with the appropriate permissions to call the specific installation function.
+Decoders can be deployed on whitelisted datasets, by users with the appropriate permissions to call the specific installation functions.

-A simple automation function is deployed in the decoder dataset, which calls an external function to check and compare inbound shard and outbound partition metadata.
+A simple automation function is deployed in the decoder dataset, which checks and compares inbound shard and outbound partition metadata.
 New date partitions are identified, transformation/augmentation logic is applied to the newly-arrived data and the output data tables are updated incrementally.

-This is triggered on a regular schedule using a BigQuery scheduled query, and can also be called manually to refesh specific partition subsets of the outbound tables.
+This is triggered on a regular schedule (as short as every 5 minutes, but typically hourly), and can also be called manually to refesh specific partition subsets of the outbound tables.
+Since this is built on metadata queries (and does not query the underlying data) it is a simple mechanism to execute data transformations upon arrival of both predictably and unpredictably timed inbound data.

-Access to automation functions is granted to permitted users on whitelisted datasets.
+Access to installation and automation functions is granted to permitted users on whitelisted datasets.

 ## Where is it installed?
 A decoder is installed in a configurable dataset (within the same region as the inbound data), but typically the same dataset as the inbound data.